BBj-Plugins/QRCodes/README.md

-# QRCodes
-BBj Library for QR Code Generation
+## BBj Library for QR Code Generation

 The qrcodes class allows to generate a QR code as a PNG with a single statement from BBj.
 The QR Code image can then be saved as a png file or copied to the clipboard (BBj GUI Only).